hyunholee26/hyunholee26.github.io/_news/announcement_12.md

 inline: true
 related_posts: false
 ---
-📢 My first-author paper has been accepted in *ISPRS Journal of Photogrammetry and Remote Sensing* (IF: 12.2)!
+📢 My first-author paper has been accepted in *ISPRS Journal of Photogrammetry and Remote Sensing* (impact factor: 12.2)!